-- Stage 1 – Prepare: This stage contains the story idea and the research needed to write a believable tale.
+- Stage 1 – Prepare: This stage contains the story idea and the research needed to write a tale that has believable characters and is as close to real life as possible.
 Stage 1 is where the writer develops an outline, plot structure and characters for the story.
 A title is given, which may change several times before the book is released.

 - Stage 2 – Write: Self explanatory.
 Using the outline and plot structure from Stage 1 write the first draft of the story.

 - Stage 3 – Manuscript Review: After stage 2 is complete it’s time to get a review of the work, from a professional.
 That review should include a summary of plot, characters and structure.
 The review may also include notes on the setting and any other issues and/or comments the editor feels the writer needs to make.
 This is also the perfect time to get the manuscript in the hands of BETA readers to see how they like the story.

 - Stage 4 – Rewrite: This stage is all about communication between the editor and writer as the manuscript review is discussed.
 The writer reviews and discusses anything in the review that is not agreeable or to get clarification of suggested changes.
 Once that is complete the writer has to make a decision.
 Will the suggestions from the editor take a lot of time to implement?
 If the writer is busy with other stories the writer may choose to move the work into stage 9 (See Below).
 The writer also may choose to move it to stage 10 (See below).
 Once the writer decides how to proceed the re-write begins by incorporating the agreed changes into the manuscript.